-If you are moving and need to move your car as well without actually driving it yourself to the new destination, there are two main forms of auto transporting.
-The first is terminal to terminal car shipping, and the second is door to door auto transporting.
+If you are moving and need to move your car as well without actually driving it yourself to the new destination, there are two main forms of auto transport.
+The first is terminal to terminal car shipping, and the second is the door to door auto transport.
 Both methods have their benefits and restrictions depending on where you are shipping from and where you are shipping to.

 Terminal to Terminal Car Shipping

 This method involves driving your car, yourself to a drop-off terminal where it will then be shipped to your new location.
 After it arrives, you will have to go to the terminal in that location to pick up your car.
 If for some reason you are unable to drive your car to the terminal, you can also call a tow truck to take your car to the terminal for you.
 Some of the benefits of this type of auto transporting are that it tends to be cheaper than door to door auto transport; if traveling overseas to Hawaii or Alaska, this is much cheaper and easier than sending the car across on a ferry; and it is a much more feasible option for those who live in cities such as New York or San Francisco that do not allow 75 to 80-foot transport carriers onto small streets.
 The draw-backs are that you do have to take your car to the terminal, or arrange to have it taken to the terminal, and then pick it up from the destination terminal yourself.